 This bill has been referred to three committees in each chamber.
 The Senate bill had an OIR strike-all amendment that was late-filed containing changes to the reciprocal financial and governance requirements in the bill.
 This amendment was passed in committee on March 17 in its first stop.
 The bill has yet to move again in the Senate but the Senate sponsor has been meeting with stakeholders for their input on a future amendment to the bill.
-The House bill has not yet been heard.
-This issue will likely be caught up with the House hearings into property insurance profits.
+The House bill was scheduled to be heard on April 3 but was temporarily postponed.
 The Insurance committee held a 3-hour hearing during the first week of session focusing on profits in insurance affiliates with an MGA structure.
 That committee will likely develop its own committee bill aimed at capping homeowner insurer profits but could ultimately encompass all lines.
+While this bill itself is likely dead as a vehicle, the House has also been taking concepts from this bill and adding them onto other property insurance bills (HB881 and HB1047).